sunbay-developer/sunbay-nexus-sdk-python/README.md

 Official Python SDK for the Sunbay Nexus payment platform.

-This SDK provides a simple and professional way to integrate with Sunbay Nexus from Python applications, following the same semantics as the official Java SDK.
+This SDK provides a simple and professional way to integrate with Sunbay Nexus payment platform from Python applications, with full support for all payment operations.

 ### Features